 The name Teotihuacán was given to the city by Nahuatl-speaking Aztecs sometime after the fall of the great city in the 4th century CE.
 In the Nahuatl language, Teotihuacán is often interpreted to mean “birthplace of the gods” or “place of those who have the road to the divine.”
 The name reflects the Aztec belief that Teotihuacán was at the center of all creation.

 Archaeological evidence suggests that Teotihuacán was first settled as early as 600 BCE.
-During these early centuries the settlement likely only supported a population of approximately 6000 people.
-However, with the passage of the centuries the city’s population ballooned to well over 100,000 — making it one of the largest urban centers of antiquity.
+During these early centuries, the settlement likely only supported a population of approximately 6000 people.
+However, with the passage of time, the city’s population ballooned to well over 100,000, making it one of the largest urban centers of antiquity.

 Not content with being the single largest power in the Valley of Mexico, Teotihuacán set its sights on expanding its influence and went as far as conquering some of the greatest Mayan cities, including Tikal and Copán.